NavdeepTU/Javascript-Projects/README.md

 3. Custom Video Player - https://navdeeptu.github.io/Javascript-Projects/custom-video-player/
    The project uses html5 video API and controls the video using plain javascript and css.
 4. Exchange Rate Calculator - https://navdeeptu.github.io/Javascript-Projects/exchange-rate-calculator/
-   In this project the data based on which all calculations are performed to update the UI is fetched from external API.
+   In this project the data based on which all calculations are performed to update the UI is fetched from external API using fetch function.